suvrat-rao12/storage-ring-gravitational-wave-observatory/README.md

 In case of any __init__.py errors, open those files and hotfix the respective lines.

 *FOR LINUX (without GPU assist)*: <br />
-Simply do "pip install pymc3" and you're good to go!
+The 'seaborn' and 'OpenCV' python modules are needed.
+Apart from that, simply do "pip install pymc3" and you're good to go!

 NOTE: Be careful if you wish to time the code, as it may hang the MCMC subroutine due to unknown reasons!